Anatta.in

-It is the individual who is ill, hence one treats the individual not the substance consumed.
+It is the individual who is ill, hence one treats the individual, not the substance consumed.
 For this very reason, no medication can be used to treat it.
 The right kind of treatment has to be a holistic one tailored to the individual suffering from addiction.

 Early days

-Till the end of the 19th century those suffering from substance use disorders/ addictions were considered to be mentally ill people and would be institutionalised in a psychiatric facility or ‘mad houses’ as they were called then.
+Till the end of the 19th century those suffering from substance use disorders/ addictions were considered to be mentally ill people and would be institutionalized in a psychiatric facility or ‘mad houses’ as they were called then.

 Self- help Groups